sevagh/headbang.py/README.md

 The algorithm is described in more detail, and with helpful visuals, on the project's github-pages site: https://sevagh.github.io/headbang.py

+**nb** For a strange reason, I get significantly worse outputs from my laptop compared to my desktop.
+I'll need to investigate more.
+If you feel that you're getting totally inaccurate results, let me know by opening an issue.

 ## Installation and usage

 headbang.py has been written and verified with Python 3.8 on AMD64 machines running Fedora 32 Linux.
 However, there shouldn't be any problems running it on different machines if the requirements can be successfully installed.